AkankshaReddyP/ProfessorAI/README.md

-# ProfessorAI
-### README for ProfessorAI: Research About Your Professor
+# ProfessorAI: Research About Your Professor

 #### Introduction
 ProfessorAI is a Streamlit application designed to help users explore various aspects of professors' teaching styles, courses, and academic contributions.
 By selecting a professor from a predefined list, users can ask specific questions and retrieve answers based on processed data.
 This application integrates with external sources and uses natural language processing to provide insights.